AdobeDocs/journey-optimizer-learn.en/help/campaigns/action-campaigns/create-a-campaign.md

 ---
-title: Create an Action Campaign
+title: Create an action campaign
-description: Learn how to create and optimize Action Campaigns in Adobe Journey Optimizer to deliver one‑time or recurring communications with precision and impact.
+description: Learn how to create and optimize action campaigns in Adobe Journey Optimizer to deliver one‑time or recurring communications with precision and impact.
 jira: KT-10590
 thumbnail: 346680.jpg
 feature: Campaigns